DOI-USGS/neic-finitefault/docs/neic-process.md

 1. Put waveform and displacement data in a data folder
    1. Teleseismic and strong motion data can both be retrieved from [IRIS fdsnws](https://service.iris.edu/fdsnws/).
 The data acquisition script uses obspy to get this data: `wasp manage acquire --help`.
 Other data types (insar, cgps, gps, etc) are acquired from a contributor.
 2. Get the moment tensor information and save it in a file in the format `<eventid>_cmt_CMT`.
 QuakeML data with tensor information can be retrieved from a USGS event's origin product page.
 For example: See the Downloads section at the bottom of the page at https://earthquake.usgs.gov/earthquakes/eventpage/us20003k7a/origin/detail.
-The CMT file format is described here
+The CMT file format is described here: http://eost.u-strasbg.fr/wphase/wiki/doku.php/wphase:documentation#data_formats

 ## 2. Inversion